codymj/solarcalc/README.md

 # solarcalc

-A Go library for calculating certain solar phenomena in relation to terrestrial position.
+A Go library for calculating certain phenomena in relation to the solar system.